col-one/tower-view/README.md

 # TOWER VIEW

-Tower is a multi image viewer made with rust and powered by Amethyst.
+Tower View is a multi image viewer made with rust and powered by Amethyst.
 The purpose of Tower is to offert a simple, light and perfomant image viewer with a bunch of features adapted to the CG world and digital creation.